Help Students Earn Credentials to Fill Critical Jobs

 Bouncing Back From COVID-19 Using Education and Workforce Dollars

-The third webinar in the Bouncing Back From Covid Using Education and Workforce Dollars series will cover strategies to help students gain postsecondary knowledge and skills to fill jobs critical to the state’s economic recovery.
-SREB presenters will explore strategies for strengthening dual enrollment programs and helping new graduates maintain their educational momentum even when families struggle to afford tuition.
+The third webinar in the Bouncing Back From Covid Using Education and Workforce Dollars series covers strategies to help students gain postsecondary knowledge and skills to fill jobs critical to the state’s economic recovery.
+SREB presenters explored strategies for strengthening dual enrollment programs and helping new graduates maintain their educational momentum even when families struggle to afford tuition.

-SREB will also spotlight how states can address issues of equity in this work and how they can leverage multiple funding sources to do so.
-Leaders in states with exemplary initiatives will share how they are accomplishing this, including Anne Kress, president of Northern Virginia Community College and John Tucker, superintendent of Camden County Schools in Georgia.
+SREB also spotlighted how states can address issues of equity in this work and how they can leverage multiple funding sources to do so.
+Leaders in states with exemplary initiatives shared how they are accomplishing this, including Anne Kress, president of Northern Virginia Community College and John Tucker, superintendent of Camden County Schools in Georgia.

 Kim Anderson, senior policy researcher, SREB

 Anne Kress, president, Northern Virginia Community College

 John Tucker, superintendent, Camden County Schools